byCFM2/Atlas-TW/README.md

   - In‑Atlas details panel with story/rewards
   - Faction toggle (Alliance/Horde), basic availability filtering
 - Enhanced item tooltips: adds loot source at the end of the tooltip and integrates with compare addons if enabled
+- Optional: cursor coordinates overlay on the default World Map (toggle in options)

 5) Window and UI Elements
 - Main frame: AtlasFrame